stonybrook-lin539/main/source/main/02_ngrams_linguistics/01_scaling_ngrams.md

   127-grams?
   How do you know that your results will carry over from bigrams and trigrams to arbitrary $n$-grams?

-Computer-aided simulations are *en vogue* nowadays, but they're really a last resort.
+Computer-aided simulations are a very common tool nowadays, but that does not mean that they are perfect.
-They are hard to design, often require significant resources, and do not provide perfect insight into how the specific aspects of a system determine its behavior.
+They are hard to design, often require significant resources, and do not provide complete insight into how the specific aspects of a system determine its behavior.
 That's not to say that simulations are a bad thing --- if you are dealing with a very complex system, they're often the best tool at your disposal.
 But there are other tools around, and in many cases they are a superior choice.
 Mathematics furnishes the best tool of them all: proofs!